Unauthorised overtime policy template

 Who should use this template?

-Essential for businesses needing to control overtime costs
+Essential for any Australian business that needs to control overtime costs

 Unauthorised overtime policy FAQ

-- Yes.
-This template provides a solid foundation, but you should tailor it to reflect your specific time recording systems, pay cycles, and any applicable modern award or enterprise agreement requirements.
+Yes.
+The template is a solid starting point, but you should tailor it to your time-recording systems, pay cycles and any applicable modern award or enterprise agreement, which may set specific overtime rates and hours thresholds.

 This document is a general HR template provided for informational purposes only.
 It is not legal advice and may not reflect the latest changes in legislation or apply to every workplace situation.
 RosterElf Pty Ltd and the template provider accept no liability for any loss arising from reliance on this document.
 Users should seek independent legal advice and customise the template to ensure it complies with all relevant laws, awards and workplace requirements.